DerrickC1911/Cyber-Security-Boot-Camp/README.md

 #[elk]
 - private ip.4 ansible_python_interpreter=/usr/bin/python3

-After running the playbooks (install-filebeat-playbook and install-metricbeat-playbook) navigate to **Web 1 and Web 2** 'via ssh' to check that the installation worked as expected.
+After running the playbooks (install-filebeat-playbook and install-metricbeat-playbook) navigate to **Web 1 and Web 2** `via ssh` to check that the installation worked as expected.
 Config and playbook files should be copied over to the webserver machines.

 Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
+Which file is the playbook?
 Metric Where do you copy it?
    - We copied mertricbeat-playbook.yml into **/etc/ansible/files/** on both *Web 1 and Web 2* machines.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 - Update the Ansible host file to include ip address of web 1, web 2, and elk machines.  **/etc/ansible/host**

-- _Which URL do you navigate to in order to check that the ELK server is running?
+Which URL do you navigate to in order to check that the ELK server is running?
    - **"http://Elk puplic ip:5601/app/kibana"**

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+**Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+ - `ansible-playbook install-filebeat-playbook.yml'
+ - `ansible-playbook install-metricbeat-playbook.yml'